ReeceSmith14/Personal-Portfolio-Website/README.md

 #### Functions and features that are within the scope

 - Landing header to summarise the website and provide easy navigation to all other sections
-- About section to summarise my experience and skills
+- About me section to summarise my experience and skills
 - Projects section to give an overview of my work.
 - Contact section to allow employers, collaborators and clients to connect and ask quetions.